Styyx1/Ruvaak-Readme/README.md

 ##### Turning off settings for FPS

-First for more FPS, try turning on ``AO Enabler`` below the 'Input' settings in the ENB menu.
-It turns AO on and off based on your framerate

 If you are struggling for frames but want the colour correction and realism, turn off the following items.

 - DetailedShadows